robbeykaaso/rea3/docs/render2D/qsgModel.md

 </br>

 # Modification format
-* use "updateQSGAttr" or "updateQSGAttrs" api to update specific attribute of the qsgModel
+* use "updateQSGAttr" api to update specific attribute of the qsgModel
 _sample_:
 ```
 {